gchq/stroom-docs/content/en/docs/user-guide/indexing/Elasticsearch/indexing.md

 ### Example 1: Single index or data stream

-This is the simplest use case and is suitable where you want to write to a single [data stream](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html) (for time-series data) or index.
+This is the simplest use case and is suitable where you want to write to a single {{< external-link "data stream" "https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html" >}} (for time-series data) or index.
 If your index template contains the property `data_stream: {}`, be sure to include a `string` field named `@timestamp` in the output JSON XML.

-If targeting a data stream, you may choose to use Elasticsearch [ILM](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html) to manage its lifecycle.
+If targeting a data stream, you may choose to use Elasticsearch {{< external-link "ILM" "https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html" >}} to manage its lifecycle.

 ```yaml
 indexBaseName: stroom-events-v1